gianksp/wiki-frequency/README.md

 ## Tests

-Tests are run with Mocha.js
+ * Tests are run with Mocha.js
+ * mocha server/tests/server.js

 ## Technologies Used: